 During website initialization, the synchronization engine scans and validates available content types and properties created in code, or from the Optimizely Content Management System (CMS) admin view.

 The synchronization engine runs during site initialization, and creates a content type in CMS for each

 ContentType attributed class found in assemblies.
 The content type created in the database contains only the information required to fulfill the database constraints and to associate the row in the database with the class.
-Additional settings defined in code are stored in-memory.
+Additional settings defined in the code are stored in memory.

 Annotation detects code-defined content types by using class and property attributes.
-During site initialization, annotation scans assemblies in the application, and passes classes that are decorated with the ContentType attribute to the synchronization engine.
+During site initialization, annotation scans assemblies in the application, and passes classes decorated with the ContentType attribute to the synchronization engine.

 Synchronization consists of the following steps.

 Validate the models.

 Synchronization validates the models created from the classes, including that two models do not share a GUID value.